Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 pet-supplies-demo -n pet-supplies
 ```

-### Create a container for Azure Cosmos DB Core (SQL) API
+### Create a container for Cosmos DB Core (SQL) API

-Before creating a container for your Azure Cosmos DB database, you need to be sure of your data model and establish a partition key.
+Before creating a container for your Azure Cosmos DB database, you need to be sure of your data model and you must establish a partition key.
 A partition key is an immutable property on a document that is used to logically group documents by their partition key value.

 > Once a partition key is set for a container, it can't change.
-The partition key is a design time decision.
+The partition key is a design-time decision.

-These are some things you need to keep in mind when choosing a partition key:
+Keep the following in mind when you choose partition keys:

-- The partition key should have a wide range of values.
+- Partition keys should have a wide range of values.

-- The partition key should have an even spread of data across the values.
+- Partition keys should have an even spread of data across the values.

 - Cross-partition queries are expensive and should be avoided.